MatheusFS-dev/araras/README.md

 ### `araras.keras.kparams`

 - **`KParams`** – dataclass storing hyperparameter options.
-The predefined choices include strings and ready‑to‑use Keras/scikit‑learn objects.
+Each option is identified by a short string key so that Optuna can persist the selections.
+  The dataclass still exposes the underlying Keras or scikit‑learn objects.
   - `get_activation(trial, name)` – sample an activation or return one of the provided objects.
   - `get_regularizer(trial, name)` – return a TensorFlow regularizer instance.